Clupai8o0/JavaScript-algorithms-datastructures/07-Sorting Algorithms/README.md

 ### Insertion Sort

 Builds up the sort by gradually creating a larger left half which is always sorted.
 It's time complexity is **O(n^2)**.
+Can work great for on the spot updates, when data is coming live.

 ```js
 function insertionSort(arr = []) {